viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 ### Brushless motor controllers

-The first important note is that you'll need to be sure you're buying brushless motor controllers.
+Be sure to buy motor controllers that are built specifically for brushless motors.
-This is imperative because brushless DC motors (BDLC for short) have a tradeoff: while they and their controllers are more expensive and complicated to set up, they are more reliable and durable.
+This is imperative because brushless DC motors (BLDC for short) have a tradeoff: while they and their controllers are more expensive and complicated to set up, they are more reliable and durable.
 Brushless motors do not rely on mechanical brushes that are prone to wear; instead they require an electronic communicator in the form of a more expensive and complex motor controller.

-So let's get to it.
+Let's get to it.
 Note that all of the steps in this section will need to be done twice, as we will be controlling two motors (one on each side of the base).
 The procedure for each side will look like: